Trogloduck/public/Cyber notes/Programming/Shell scripting.md

 ```

 ___
+### Arrays
-Arrays: works similarly to lists in Python but with parentheses and without commas
+works similarly to lists in Python but with parentheses and without commas

 ```bash
 my_array=(apple banana "Fruit Basket" orange)